shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/introduction-to-ad-serving.md

 then purchases advertising slots using different kinds of media, for example, on television, in magazines and newspapers, and on roadside billboards.
-With online advertising, the same thing happens, but the logistics behind media planning**,** or selecting where and when you will run your ads, are different.
+With online advertising, the same thing happens, but the logistics behind media planning, or selecting where and when you will run your ads, are different.

 That's because the Internet is a much more fractured, individualized